2deus/kosmobot/README.md

 docker-compose down
 ```
 note : **variables such as blacklist, whitelist, master switches & debt counter WILL NOT SAVE AFTER SHUTTING THE BOT DOWN**

+this is going to be adressed in future updates

 2 get logs :
 ```